Amirgizz/MBTI_Avatars/README.md

 # MBTI_Avatars
-Vector (.svg) representations of MBTI personality types
+This repository contains vector (.svg) representations of MBTI personality types from the site 16personalities.com.